Making the Hospital Hero App More Inclusive for Children with Auditory or Visual Impairments

 App journey analysis revealed high reliance on visual and textual content, with minimal audio or multisensory interaction.

+To explore this gap, the existing Hospital Hero app journey was analyzed.
 The mapping revealed heavy reliance on visual and textual content and limited audio or multisensory elements.
-This analysis established the foundation for redesign — aiming to make Hospital Hero more inclusive and engaging, empowering children with a sense of control, reducing uncertainty, and avoiding stigmatizing add-ons through seamlessly integrated multisensory design.
+This analysis established the foundation for a redesign, aiming to make Hospital Hero more inclusive and engaging, empowering children with a sense of control, reducing uncertainty, and avoiding stigmatizing add-ons through seamlessly integrated multisensory design.

 Holistic design improvements across the Hospital Hero journey

-Integration of tactile interaction and inclusive UI across the Hospital Hero journey — an end-to-end improvement before, during, and after the visit.
+Integration of tactile interaction and inclusive UI across the Hospital Hero journey, providing an end-to-end improvement before, during, and after the visit.

 The new Hospital Hero journey connects tactile feedback, sound, and visual adaptability across each phase of the hospital visit.
 These multisensory layers enable children to explore, understand, and navigate with greater independence and confidence, turning the hospital experience into an engaging and reassuring story.

-User scenario showing how haptic storytelling, animal searching, calming interactions, and multisensory rewards create a continuous, inclusive experience across the hospital journey.
+User scenario showing how interaction concepts create a continuous, inclusive experience across the hospital journey.

 Explore my other projects